KirillOsenkov/MSBuildStructuredLog/README.md

  * `BinaryLogger` is replayable and you're able to reconstruct text logs of any verbosity out of it.
 It is hard to reconstruct text logs of conventional format from a StructuredLogger log.

-Other than that they're pretty much equivalent.
+Other than that they're pretty much equivalent and both can be opened in the viewer.

 ## Investigating problems with MSBuildStructuredLog